Frequently asked questions

 Please provide us with full details of your complaint along with your full contact details and preferred method of contact.
 Anonymous complaints will not be investigated.

-On Mondays and Tuesdays, all of our street food traders are open from 10-5pm with the addition of a selection of produce traders including bakers, cheesemongers and charcuterie sellers.
-The focus is on the Green Market area of the Market being open, but a selection of other stands in other areas will often be open too.
+On Mondays and Tuesdays, all of our hot food traders are open from 10am-5pm with the addition of a selection of produce traders including bakers, cheesemongers and charcuterie sellers.
+You won't see quite the same amount of traders as you would from Wednesday to Saturday but there should still be more than enough to keep you happy.